Updated: Mar 31

 When your hair follicles are in the anagen stage, they are being fed a constant supply of oxygen and nutrients by the blood that they use to grow.
 If your hair is undergoing miniaturization from DHT, the shortened hairs require less and less blood.
 This is a vicious cycle because not only is your hair cycle being shortened by DHT, but the less blood there is, the slower growth will be.

-Minoxidil is a vasodilator, meaning it works to widen blood vessels and increase blood flow.
+Minoxidil is a vasodilator, meaning it works to widen blood vessels and increase blood flow (laser helmets do this too).
 When blood flow is increased to miniaturized hairs, it can cause those hairs to prematurely enter the anagen phase.
 Just like how finasteride causes shedding, hairs that were in the telogen will be rapidly shed to make room for new anagen hairs to grow.
 Again, just like finasteride, this is a sign that the treatment is working.

 Even though everyone’s hair cycle is slightly different there is one thing we all have in common: we all shed.
 Hair loss treatments can cause a drastic shed in the short term, but will leave you with more hair in the long term.